joomlashack/joomlashack.github.io/index.md

 If you wish to contribute, please review the [coding standards](/coding-standards) linked in the menu at the left.

-Note that we have acquired much of our code from a wide variety of developers, you will see quite a lot of severe violations of our standards.
+Note that we have acquired much of our code from a wide variety of developers.
+You will see quite a lot of severe violations of our standards.
 We continually work to correct these issues as much as possible whenever we create patches for existing code.